iLib-js/ilib-mono/README.md

   parameters (like "$name" or "$age") that appear in the source string also appear in the target strings.

+## RuleSets

+This plugin defines one ruleset `python` that will turn on all the rules that this plugin supports.
+Users may rely on this ruleset when defining their file types.

 ## License

 Copyright © 2022-2023, JEDLSoft